mmuratarat/mmuratarat.github.io/_posts/2019-08-06-ensemble-learning-details-examples.md

 Random Forest handles higher dimensionality data very well.

-Random Forest can automatically handle missing values.
+Random Forest can automatically handle missing values using proximity matrix as a measure

 No feature scaling (standardization and normalization) required in case of Random Forest as it uses rule based approach instead of distance calculation.